-Cruise Marketers can use discretionary spend insight from IXI Services, adding it to their life-stage segmentation framework.
-A modeled household index helps marketers score households from 1 to 1,000 based on their estimated discretionary spending capacity, a key component in determining which households are more likely to be able to afford cruise vacations or premium upgrades.
+Cruise marketers can add affluence and discretionary spending insights to their life-stage segmentation framework.
+For example, a modeled household index allows marketers to score households from 1 to 1,000 based on their estimated affluence, a key component in determining which households are more likely to be able to afford cruise vacations or premium upgrades.
 The higher the score, the more likely it is for the household to have discretionary funds available to spend.